FAQs

 A non-violent felony charge may be expunged if:

-- Additionally, ninety days must have passed from the date of dismissal with prejudice, no-bill, acquittal, or nolle pros and the charge has not been refiled.
+- Additionally, ninety days must have passed from the date of dismissal with prejudice, no-bill, acquittal, or nolle pros, and the charge must not have been refiled.

-It is advisable that you hire a lawyer who is experienced with expungements to assist you in the drafting and filing of your Petition for Expungement due to the technical requirements involved in the process.
+It is advisable that you hire a lawyer experienced with expungements to assist you in drafting and filing your Petition for Expungement due to the technical requirements involved in the process.
 Contact our experienced attorneys to determine whether your criminal charge qualifies for expungement.